Last updated on January 31, 2023 by Wandering our World

-It’s not the same as European capitals, but the nightlife in Riyadh is definitely worth experiencing.
+It’s not the same as European or North American capitals, but the nightlife in Riyadh is definitely worth experiencing.

-Ok, so don’t expect vodka-fueled antics at boozy bars – instead expect lively conversation over coffee and shisha into the early hours.
+Ok, so don’t expect wine-fueled antics at bars – instead expect lively conversation over coffee and shisha into the early hours.

 Head to Tahlia Street on weekend evenings and take a seat in one of the many coffee shops lining the road.
 This is Riyadh’s best place to chat to locals.

 Don’t worry if you’re traveling solo, this street is a place to meet new people, and many a Saudi couple have been created here under Tahlia’s shisha smoke.

 So a ride on a camel isn’t doing it for you?
 Why not go fast and furious Saudi desert style and go quad biking!

 This is a super fun activity that the whole family can do, and with incredible red sandy dunes just a few miles north of Riyadh, there’s no excuse not to get in the hot-seat and enjoy an exhilarating few hours in the desert.

 In summer, head to either the aptly-named Red Sand Dunes or Thomama during the morning to avoid the heat of the day, and rent a quad bike from one of the companies there.
 In winter, the temperature is usually cool enough to enjoy the activity throughout the day.